Official Publication of La Jolla High School Since 1924

 Photo of Rachelle Roberson

-Rachelle Roberson is a junior at La Jolla High and it is her second year in Journalism.
-As the Hi-Tide News Editor, she looks forward to working with the...
+Rachelle Roberson is a senior at La Jolla High and it is her third year in Journalism.
+Last year, she enjoyed her time as the News Editor and this year...

 La Jolla High’s Mental Health